Updated: June 09, 2025

 This can only be used for retirement or towards your first home as your exchange deposit.

-If you used this in combination with some of the other measures described, it will likely help boost your chances of sorting out a suitable deposit.
+If you use this in combination with some of the other measures described, it will likely help boost your chances of finding a suitable deposit.

 Examples of zero deposit lenders and rates